Product was successfully added to your shopping cart.

 Many cultures have traditional milk dishes based on yogurt or yogurt-like cultured milks.
 Yogurt's classic taste lends itself to an assortment of recipes ranging from sweet to spicy delicacies.

 Labneh is a strained yogurt, popular in Middle Eastern countries.
 Olive oil, cucumber slices, olives, and various green herbs may be added.
-It is used on sandwiches, but also can be thickened further and rolled into balls, preserved in olive oil, and fermented for a few more weeks.
-It is sometimes used with onions, meat, and nuts as a stuffing for a variety of pies or kebbeh balls.
+It is used on sandwiches, but also can be thickened further, rolled into balls, preserved in olive oil, and fermented a few more weeks.
+It is sometimes used with onions, meat, and nuts as a stuffing for a variety of pies or kibbeh balls.

-Tsatziki is a yogurt sauce or dip made with strained (Greek) yogurst by adding grated cucumber, olive oil, salt, and, optionally, mashed garlic.
-It is a well-known accompaniment to gyros and souvlaki pita sandwiches.
+Tzatziki is a yogurt sauce made with strained yogurt and grated cucumber, olive oil, salt, and mashed garlic.
+Tzatziki is served with grilled meats, in gyros and souvlaki pita sandwiches.
 Dill Tzatziki Sauce and Mint Tzatziki Sauce are flavorful recipes.

-Lassi is a traditional drink from India, made by blending yogurt, water, and spices.
+Lassi is a traditional cold beverage from India and Pakistan.
 Salted lassi can be blended with cumin or turmeric, while sweet lassi is blended with sweeteners, fruit juices or pulps, rosewater, saffron, butter, or other sweet substances.

-Amasi (maas in Afrikaans) is an African yogurt with a mild, almost cheesy flavor.
-It’s made by allowing raw milk to ferment naturally in a calabash (squash) container or a container made from hide.
-It can also be produced very much like yogurt, with Lactococcus lactis subsp lactis and L. lactis subsp cremoris bacteria in pasteurized milk.
+Amasi is an African yogurt with a mild, almost cheesy flavor, made by clabbering raw milk in a calabash (squash) container or a container made from hide.
+It can also be produced very much like yogurt, with Lactococcus lactis subsp. lactis and L. lactis subsp. cremoris bacteria in pasteurized milk.